token03/osu_oracle/README.md

 ## Disclaimer

-This project is still a **massive WIP**.
 The model is in a functioning state but still needs tweaking along with a host of other issues.
-This is my first time working with both Python and ML so I'm sure there are better ways to do things.
+This is my first time working with both Python, Tensorflow and anything ML-related so I'm sure there are far better ways to do things.